prajvalsudhir/Blueddit/README.md

 ![sample](https://upload.wikimedia.org/wikipedia/en/7/70/AlienBlue_Icon.png)

-A Reddit like clone website built using python and Django framework
+A micro-blogging website built using python and Django framework.

+CRUD operations, Registration and login features are also implemented.

 Frontend of the website built using Bootstrap and some custom css